AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/data-lake/basic-query-examples.md

 ### Scenario:

-Your organization, PeopleSoft, utilizes a custom form named Finance Integration.
+Your organization that utilizes a custom form named Finance Integration.
 The form is attached to every project, and contains the following fields:

-* **PeopleSoft Business Unit** - A custom field that contains a string.
+* **Business Unit** - A custom field that contains a string.
-* **PeopleSoft ProjectID** - A custom field that contains a numerical string.
+* **ProjectID** - A custom field that contains a numerical string.
-* **Expanded Project Name** - A calculated custom data field that concatenates the values of PeopleSoft Business Unit, PeopleSoft ProjectID, and the native Workfront project name into a single string.
+* **Expanded Project Name** - A calculated custom data field that concatenates the values of Business Unit, ProjectID, and the native Workfront project name into a single string.

 You need to include this information in the response for a query against Data Connect.
 Custom data values for a record in the data lake are contained in a column titled `parameterValues`.
 This column is stored as a JSON object.